PERMITTING ORIGINAL ART MURALS

 1. Any ground floor window area requirements triggered at any time for the portion of a building displaying a mural will require the removal of the mural.

-2. If a mural installation includes any changes to a building that would otherwise require Design Review or Historic Design Review as described in Title 33, those changes must be approved through Design Review or Historic Design Review prior to approval of the Mural Permit.
+2. If a mural installation includes any changes to a building that would otherwise require Design Review or Historic Resource Review as described in Title 33, those changes must be approved through Design Review or Historic Resource Review prior to approval of the mural permit.
 Examples include a new wall material, lighting, extensions of the mural above the existing height of the building, electrical changes, etc.

 V. Approval of Mural Application